 Timing and teaching pattern negotiated with participants

-This unit is designed to provide information about the core concepts and skills for clinical supervision in the health professions.
+This unit is designed to develop your knowledge and skills in relation to your leadership role for clinical supervision in health and human service professions.

-This unit is suitable for health professionals working in a range of healthcare settings who are responsible, or who wish to develop, skills for supervising students and junior health practitioners.
+This unit is suitable for health professionals working in a range of health and human service settings who are responsible, or who wish to develop skills, for supervising students and junior health practitioners.

 |Unit name||Clinical Supervision in Health Professions|